The lockdown has provided time to reflect. To consider. To take stock.

 As an explanation: imagine you are walking down a street.
 There is a red fence.
-In your past you were startled when a loose dog ran out from behind a red fence barking at you.
-Because of that past experience you are hyper alert.
-‘Switched on’.
-Maybe adrenalin and cortisol is starting to course through your system.
+In your past, you were startled when a loose dog ran out from behind a red fence barking at you.
+Because of that past experience you are hyper-alert.
+‘Switched’.
+Maybe adrenalin and cortisol are starting to course through your system.
 Your pulse rate may rise.
 Your perception may narrow.
 Waiting, watching for the threat.

 And then… nothing.

 You walk past the fence.
 You carry on to your destination.
 Just as if nothing happened, because it didn’t.
 Not so in that past event.
 We learn from our past.
 It is a survival mechanism.

 You are past the fence.
 You would have been past the fence without the worry.

 There was an activating event (A), there were beliefs/cognitions (B), there were emotions/consequences (C).
 This is not linear but rather seem to happen at the same time.

 Simple yes?
 No. It has taken, and is taking me, a lot of work to try and look at truths and not my truth.
 Distorted as it may be by past experience.

 As a counsellor in training we have therapy ourselves.